wizzardzz3000/42_web_Camagru/README.md

 ## Intro

-Objective of this project is to create a complete website that allows users to make picture montages with filters, from camera upload or file upload.
+The goal of the project is to create a complete website that allows users to make picture montages with filters, from camera upload or file upload.

 ### Stack